aws-samples/aws-stepfunctions-examples/sam/app-local-testing-mock-config/README.md

 5. Mapping of State (string match) with the supplied mock response
 6. Mock responses used by all of the state machines under test
 7. Mock Response string matching the value from #5
 8. Mock response for the first invocation of that state.
 Subsequent invocations can be referred as "1", "2", and so on.
 In case of retries, it can be referred as "0-2" (for 3 failed retries) and another json object with key "3" mocking the successful response.
-This is assuming that the state machine state has Retry block with `MaxRetries` set to 3
+This is assuming that the state machine state has Retry block with `MaxAttempts` set to 3
 9. Return the mock response that matches the expected response from the task (response is not validated by Step Functions Local)

 ### Prerequisites